 The Fund was established to honor the memories of Tom Williams and Sandy Zeigler, members of the GHS Class of ’67, as well as others who have been memorialized with gifts to the Fund throughout the years.

 In addition to founders of the Scholarship Fund, Robert and Laura Mae Williams and Sanford and Annabel Zeigler (Tom and Sandy’s parents), other founding members represent a microcosm of community leaders at the time.
 Those with long roots in the Gunnison area will recognize many of the names: Harlan Bryant (WSC President); LeRoy Hipkins (RE1J Superintendent); John Towles (Gunnison Middle School Principal); Donald Peterson (Physician); Harrison F. Russell (Attorney); J. Arthur Martin (Forest Supervisor); Lee Spann (Rancher); and Charles Page (Chamber of Commerce Director).

 After being administered by a Board of selected community representatives for 45 years, the Fund was transferred to The Community Foundation of the Gunnison Valley in 2012 for stewardship and management of its assets and the scholarship application and awards process.
-Following the intent of the founders, the review committee will continue with representatives of the organizations named in the original Articles of Incorporation.
-Scholarship guidelines reflect original intent which is to serve students in the Gunnison Watershed School District who show need for help with the costs of higher education.
+Following the intent of the founders, the review committee continues with representatives of the organizations named in the original Articles of Incorporation.
+Scholarship guidelines reflect original intent which is to serve students in the Gunnison Watershed School District who show a need for help with the tuition costs of higher education.

-The online application is available at https://cfgv.fluidreview.com.
+The online application is available at https://cfgv.fluidreview.com each spring.